gwatai/gwatai/README.md

-- 👋 Hi, I’m Nick A Software Engineer
+- 👋 Hi, I’m Nick A Full-Stack Software Engineer
-- 👀 I’m interested in AI
+- 👀 I’m very interested in AI
-- 🌱 I’m currently advancing as a Reinforcement Learning Engineer
+- 🌱 I’m currently advancing as an Augmented reality and Computer vision Engineer
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on opensource projects and  startups
-- 📫 How to reach me Whatsapp or telegram +254100644779 or email me at gwatainicholas@gmail.com
+- 📫 How to reach me:  Whatsapp or telegram +254743268006 or email me at gwatainicholas@gmail.com
 - 🕸️ ceo.househunting.co.ke
 <!---
 gwatai/gwatai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.